dopeboy/dopeboy.github.io/about.md

 ## What I do for work

-* I run a [small consultancy](https://www.thenorthstarlabs.com) where we write code and occasionally train others on how to write code.
+* I run a [small consultancy](https://www.thenorthstarlabs.com) where we write code for companies and occasionally train others on how to write code.

 * I'm a contributor to [Graphene](https://github.com/graphql-python/graphene-django), an open source library for Django.

-* I'm the president of the San Francisco chapter of the [Columbia Venture Community](columbia.vc) where I lead a twelve person board and do event programming around entrepreneurship for Columbia alums.
+* I'm the president of the San Francisco chapter of the [Columbia Venture Community](https://www.columbiaventurecommunity.com/) where I lead a twelve person board and do event programming around entrepreneurship for Columbia alums.

 * I'm currently focused on a stealth venture in the hardware space involving robotics.

 ## What I do for fun

-* I'm part of the [Oakland chapter](openoakland.org) of Code For America and the co-founder of [Lane Lookout](https://www.lanelookout.org/), a free non-profit web app to help Oakland cyclists report bike lane violations.
+* I'm part of the [Oakland chapter](openoakland.org) of Code For America where I'm the co-founder of [Lane Lookout](https://www.lanelookout.org/), a free non-profit web app to help Oakland cyclists report bike lane violations.

 * I like [scuba diving](http://dopeboy.github.io/liveaboard/).

 * I like making [Neapolitan pizza](http://dopeboy.github.io/roccbox-pizza/).

-* I'm a four year classroom volunteer for [Code Nation](codenation.org).
+* I'm a four year classroom volunteer for [Code Nation](https://codenation.org/).

 ## Fun facts